Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

-In our analysis we shall always consider the most general case $\dim(\Trisec(S))=3$ and we shall also suppose that $\Al^3(S)$ is generically smooth of pure dimension two.
-While the condition on the dimension is expected by the above parameter count, the smoothness of $\Al^3S$ is related to the tangential behaviour of $S\subset\p^5$ at the points of intersection of a general trisecant line by \cite[Proposition 4.3]{GrusonPeskine} (see also \cite[Section 1]{CC} and \cite{Ran} for spectacular generalisations).
+In our analysis we shall always consider the most general case $\dim(\Trisec(S))=3$.
+While the condition on the dimension is expected by the above parameter count, the generic smoothness of an irreducible component of $\Al^3S$ is related to the dimension of the corresponding locus and to the tangential behaviour of $S\subset\p^5$ at the points of intersection of a general trisecant line by \cite[Proposition 4.3]{GrusonPeskine} (see also \cite[Section 1]{CC} and \cite{Ran} for spectacular generalisations).
 We shall specialise this general result to our setting.